 Peter John Watson

-Peter John Watson is a writer, photographer and founder of outdoor travel blog Atlas & Boots.
+Peter John Watson is a travel writer and founder of outdoor travel blog Atlas & Boots.
 A keen trekker and climber he can usually be found on the trails of the Greater Ranges.
-He’s visited over 80 countries and is currently focused on climbing the seven summits – the highest mountain on every continent.
+He’s visited over 90 countries and all seven continents and is currently focused on climbing the seven summits – the highest mountain on every continent.
 Four down, three to go...

-Born in a not-quite dystopian 1984 in Great Yarmouth, Norfolk, for 15 years Peter fell asleep to the sound of the North Sea.
-In 2003 Peter moved to Cambridge to study film and music at Anglia Ruskin University.
-After graduating he freelanced for several years as a camera operator and audiovisual engineer.
-After gaining his teaching qualification in 2007, Peter moved to London where he taught creative media and computer science at an East London secondary school.
+Born in a not-quite dystopian 1984 in Great Yarmouth, Norfolk, for nearly 20 years Peter fell asleep to the sound of the North Sea.
+In 2003, he moved to Cambridge to study film and music.
+Following graduation, he worked as an audiovisual engineer.
+In 2007, Peter moved to London and continued to work in digital media.
+In 2010, he gained his teaching qualification and taught creative media and computer science.

-Peter loves the outdoors, cricket and maps.
-Every year he spends an inordinate number of days in tents.
+In 2014, Peter left teaching and founded the outdoor travel blog Atlas & Boots, now read by over 250,000 people a month.
+He is happiest in the outdoors, poring over maps or watching test match cricket.
 Other than climbing the seven summits, his ‘life to-do list’ includes sailing the Atlantic Ocean, visiting at least half the states in the world and delivering an after-dinner speech.